keim-hs-esslingen/validazor/README.md

                 // Here we register our custom constraint:
                 .register(DividableBy.class, new DividableBy.Validator())
                 // If we also want the Jakarta constraints and the common ones from Validazor as well,
                 // register the `DefaultValidators` as module.
-This is not required for custom
+However, this is not required for custom
                 // constraints to work.
                 .register(DefaultValidators::asModule)
                 .build();